 Grayside Wind Farm would contribute to local and national targets by adding in excess of 50 MW of onshore wind capacity over its 30-year operation, and producing low carbon electricity.

-Key drivers to the design process will be:
+Key drivers to the design process are: